-- A. All ATSU employees Employees are required to report instances of discrimination, harassment, or retaliation to the Title IX coordinator or deputy Title IX coordinators and cooperate fully in an investigation when not named as a respondent. - B. All ATSU employees and students - a.
-Employees and students are required to comply with the requests of the Title IX coordinator (or designee) in implementing supportive or interim measures and sanctions. - b.
-Employees and students who are not named as responding parties must cooperate fully with investigations and hearing panels.

-- C. Assistant vice president of human resources and director of human resources These employees are responsible for responding to and monitoring all complaints of discrimination, harassment, or retaliation from employees, members of the public, or beneficiaries. - D. Vice president for student affairs and associate vice president for student affairs These employees are responsible for responding to and monitoring all complaints of discrimination, harassment, or retaliation from students. - E. The Title IX coordinator This employee is responsible for facilitating appropriate sex- and gender-based harassment and discrimination awareness, prevention, training, monitoring, reporting, investigation, and resolution at ATSU.
+- A. All ATSU employees Employees are required to report instances of discrimination, harassment, or retaliation to the Title IX coordinator or deputy Title IX coordinators and cooperate fully in an investigation when not named as a respondent. - B. All ATSU employees and students - - 1.
+Employees and students are required to comply with the requests of the Title IX coordinator (or designee) in implementing supportive or interim measures and sanctions. - 2.
+Employees and students who are not named as responding parties must cooperate fully with investigations and hearing panels. - C. Title IX coordinator Responding to and monitoring all complaints of discrimination, harassment, or retaliation from students, employees, members of the public, or beneficiaries is the responsibility of the Title IX coordinator or their designee.
+This employee is responsible for facilitating appropriate sex- and gender-based harassment and discrimination awareness, prevention, training, monitoring, reporting, investigation, and resolution at ATSU.